dgraph-io/dgraph-docs/content/graphql/schema/migration.md

 }
 ```

-It will give below error
+It will give the following error:

 ```json
 {